ToshioCP/Gtk4-tutorial/src/sec3.src.md

 It actually creates a new GtkWindow instance (not GtkWidget) but returns a pointer to GtkWidget.
 However,the pointer points the GtkWidget and at the same time it also points GtkWindow that contains GtkWidget in it.

-If you want to use `win` as a pointer to the GtkWindow, you need to cast it.
+If you want to use `win` as a pointer to a GtkWindow type instance, you need to cast it.

 ~~~C
 (GtkWindow *) win
 ~~~

-Or you can use `GTK_WINDOW` macro that performs a similar function.
+It works, but isn't usually used.
+Instead, `GTK_WINDOW` macro is used.

 ~~~C
 GTK_WINDOW (win)
 ~~~

-This is a recommended way.
+The macro is recommended because it does not only cast but also check the type.

 #### Connect it to GtkApplication.